Storm debris cleanup on waterways

 - “I want to haul in gravel and dirt to build a road through the wetland to get to the debris, do I need a permit?”

-Yes, you need to obtain a permit to build a road or deposit fill material in a wetland.
+Yes, you need a DNR wetland permit to build a road or deposit fill material in a wetland.

 - “Do I need a permit to cut up trees in a wetland?”